x94fujo6rpg/SomeTampermonkeyScripts/README.md

 ~~warning: don't open new page rapidly when you using this, it may trigger api limit protection~~
 now you have to click button to enable it (pervent too many requests)

-v0.30: now it save recent downloaded gallerys in a list and set button as downloaded if it in list
-the number of the list can save is ~~about 450~~
-if reach the limit, it will delete the oldest data until lower the limit
-~~note: ex and eh cookie is separate~~(see below)

-v0.31: ~~fix cookie path~~
-~~if you got [400 Bad request], use cookie editor like EditThisCookie to remove all "exhddl_list"~~

-v0.32: switch from cookie to [Tampermonkey API storage](https://www.tampermonkey.net/documentation.php)
-if you use any [v0.30] or [v0.31] or you got [400 Bad request]
-use cookie editor like EditThisCookie to remove all "exhddl_list"

-v0.35: list limit up to 10000

 v0.43: now it will update the list when you click archive download in gallery page
 add new features when click archive download in list view:
 1.send a request to server as you visited the gallery (not sure if this count)
 2.add gallery link to history ([HTML5 API](https://developer.mozilla.org/en-US/docs/Web/API/History)) so it now trigger visited css style too

+v0.35: list limit up to 10000

+v0.32: switch from cookie to [Tampermonkey API storage](https://www.tampermonkey.net/documentation.php)
+if you use any [v0.30] or [v0.31] or you got [400 Bad request]
+use cookie editor like EditThisCookie to remove all "exhddl_list"

+v0.31: ~~fix cookie path~~
+~~if you got [400 Bad request], use cookie editor like EditThisCookie to remove all "exhddl_list"~~

+v0.30: now it save recent downloaded gallerys in a list and set button as downloaded if it in the list
+the number of the list can save is ~~about 450~~
+if reach the limit, it will delete the oldest data until lower the limit
+~~note: ex and eh cookie is separate~~

 ## [[ehx link color]](https://github.com/x94fujo6rpg/SomeTampermonkeyScripts/raw/master/ehx_link_color.user.js)
 change visited & unvisited link color